 This is the step where most of the content is generated.
 Many of us, especially in the professional services area, give presentations, do training, and facilitate workshops.
 Buy yourself a digital recorder and record a session.
 It’s that simple.

 For example, I recently conducted a 45 minute Innovation Personality Poker session.
 Beforehand I put a small digital recorder (when I wrote this article, I used the Olympus WS-300M, but now I just use my phone) in my pocket with a microphone attached to my lapel.
 When I was done, I downloaded the MP3 file to my computer and edited out any of the pieces that were not relevant (I use Audacity – free audio editing software).
 The edited version was 30 minutes in length.

 If you don’t give speeches, maybe you can record a workshop.
 Or maybe you just record a conversation with someone where you describe your approach.
 Doing is better than discussing.
 The key is, don’t do it alone.
 You must record a session where you are interacting with one or more other people.

 Step #3: Transcribe Your Audio

 This is the simple, yet most expensive step.
 You can of course do it on your own if money is an issue.
 Or you can use a 3rd party that charges approximately 1 cent a word.
-I use internettranscribers.com and have been very happy with the results.
+I’ve use internettranscribers.com and have been very happy with the results.
 But my favorite transcription service is now Speech Pad as their interface is super easy.
-If you Google transcription services you can find them for as little as $30 per hour of audio (this works out to be under a 1/2 cent per word).
+If you Google transcription services you can find them for as little as $30 per hour of audio.

 My 30 minute poker transcript was a little under 4,000 words and cost under $40 (with Internet Trancribers).
 To get to 10,000 words, I added quite a bit of extra text that went beyond my standard speech.